earthly/earthly/docs/guides/cloud-secrets.md

 ## Using cloud secrets in builds

-Secrets can also be referenced in an Earthfile:
+Cloud secrets can be referenced in an Earthfile, in a similar way to [locally-defined secrets](build-args.md).

+Consider the Earthfile:

 ```Dockerfile
 FROM alpine:latest